 The Division of Undergraduate Education has developed a peer-to-peer mentorship program designed to connect first year students with a Peer Mentor, who has familiarity with UCSB and can both share experiences and utilize his/her extensive training to help students achieve success.

 The mission of the Undergraduate Mentorship Program is to create supportive one-to-one mentoring relationships for first year freshmen students.

 The Undergraduate Mentorship Program focuses on these four areas essential for a successful transition to university:

 - Enhanced sense of belonging and self-esteem

 The Peer Mentors

 The Peer Mentors are experienced undergraduate students who have undergone extensive mentor training to work with incoming freshman students.
-The training provides a foundation to have intentional conversations about the student’s interests and challenges.
+Fall quarter training provides a foundation to have intentional conversations about the student’s interests and challenges.

 Peer Mentors have a direct line of communication to college academic advising staff, and meet regularly with support staff to consult on various issues and questions brought up by mentees.

 The Undergraduate Mentorship Program conducts outreach to invite eligible students directly.
 Students wishing to participate in the program who have not received an invite should email the program at firstname.lastname@example.org.

 Mentees accepted into the program stand to benefit tremendously, as the program offers both a mentoring relationship with a peer, and increased support from the college advisors.
 Participants will receive advice regarding study skills, test taking strategies, accessing key campus resources, time management, and setting and achieving goals.